Homemade Vegetable Broth ~

-This rich, fragrant, easy to make homemade vegetable broth is an excellent base for soups and also works to boost the flavor in risottos, pasta, and casseroles.
+This rich, fragrant, easy-to-make veggie broth is an excellent base for soups and also works to boost the flavor in risottos, pasta, and casserole!

 Homemade stock is a great way to use up vegetables that may otherwise get tossed!